 It is believed that the first settler came to Ísafjörður in the 9th century, and the place was a former church site and a trading post for foreign merchants from the 16th century.
 The town received 360° renovation but still holds true to its small town core.
 But if you wish to explore the ancient aspect of the town, you must visit Eyri.

 Tucked away in the foot of the fjord of Skutulsfjordur in the Westfjords, Ísafjörður is 454 kilometers away from Reykjavik.

 The town is full of life and guarantees an upbeat exposure to Icelandic nature and the small-town vibes of the country.
 You will find cozy cafes, museums, and natural splendors that will keep you on your toes throughout, especially during unfriendly weather!

 Driving from Reykjavik to Isafjordur takes about 5-6 hours, depending on the stops you make.
 A non-stop drive is not recommended because there is so much to see!

-When you spot the notice to turn on to road 60, follow the sign, cutting across Búðardalur and reaching road 61.
+When you spot the notice to turn to road 60, follow the sign, cutting across Búðardalur and reaching road 61.
 Continue on road 61 until you reach your destination.

 You can also fly down to the region as there are several domestic flights operating between Reykjavik and Isafjordur.
 Flying is a time-saving option, taking only 35 minutes, so consider it if you’re short on time.